Mo2Hefny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Print only words that appear exactly once
-Display lines containing the pattern “root” from the file /etc/passwd Display the number of lines that contain the pattern “bin” in the file /etc/passwd
+Display lines containing the pattern “root” from the file /etc/passwd Display the number of lines that contain the pattern “bin” in the file /etc/passwd Display the pattern “root” and 3 lines after them in the file /etc/passwd